Mary H. Ward, Ph.D.

 |Address:||9609 Medical Center DriveRoom 6E138|

 We are using innovative methods such as geographic information systems (GIS) to display and analyze environmental exposure data.
-Using GIS and remote sensing data, we are participating in interdisciplinary collaborations to develop new methods of exposure assessment for epidemiologic studies of cancer risk in relation to drinking water contaminants and agricultural pesticides.
+Using GIS and remote sensing data, we are participating in interdisciplinary collaborations to develop new methods of exposure assessment for epidemiologic studies of cancer risk in relation to drinking water contaminants, agricultural pesticides, and other environmental contaminants.

 The endogenous formation of carcinogenic N-nitroso compounds (NOC) can occur following ingestion of nitrate from drinking water.
-Certain foods are also sources of these agents.
+Certain foods are also sources of nitrate and nitrite.
 Nitrate can also inhibit iodide uptake by the thyroid.
 Only a limited number of analytic epidemiologic studies have evaluated this exposure issue with respect to diet and drinking water.
 We conducted case-control studies that found an increased risk of colon and kidney cancer associated with prior exposure to elevated nitrate in drinking water among those who also had lower intakes of vitamin C and higher intakes of red meat, inhibitors and precursors in the endogenous formation of NOC.
-Increasing intake of dietary nitrite, a major source of which is processed meats, was associated with increased risk of colorectal adenomas, colon, rectum, and pancreas cancers in case-control and cohort studies.
+Increasing intake of dietary nitrite, a major source of which is processed meats, was associated with increased risk of colorectal adenomas, colon, rectum, pancreas, and ovarian cancers in case-control and/or cohort studies.
 Drinking water nitrate increased the risk of thyroid cancer in a cohort of older women in Iowa.
-Additional analytic studies are underway to evaluate further the importance of drinking water and dietary sources of nitrate and nitrite in the etiology of gastrointestinal tumors and thyroid cancer.
+Additional analytic studies are underway to evaluate further the importance of drinking water and dietary sources of nitrate and nitrite in the etiology of urinary tract and gastrointestinal tumors.

-To further evaluate the possible role of drinking water nitrate exposure in the development of cancer, we are estimating nitrate levels for participants of the Agricultural Health Study, a large cohort of pesticide applicators and their spouses in Iowa and North Carolina.
-Annual monitoring data is being used to characterize the population exposed to nitrate through community water systems.
-Through an interdisciplinary collaboration with colleagues in hydrology, engineering and remote sensing, information about land use, fertilizer application rates, the location of livestock feeding operations, soil type, and other factors are being incorporated into a GIS to estimate levels of nitrate in drinking water for the population using private wells.
+To further evaluate the possible role of drinking water nitrate exposure in the development of cancer, we estimated nitrate levels in private wells for participants of the Agricultural Health Study, a large cohort of pesticide applicators and their spouses in Iowa and North Carolina.
+Annual monitoring data are being used to characterize the population exposed to nitrate through community water systems.
+Through an interdisciplinary collaboration with colleagues in hydrology, geography, and biostatistics, we used a GIS to characterize land use, fertilizer application rates, the location of livestock feeding operations, soil type, and other factors around the wells, and we used a random forest model to estimate levels of nitrate in the drinking water wells for the study population.

 With collaborators in California, we are evaluating agricultural pesticide use near residences as a risk factor for childhood leukemia in an ongoing case-control study.
 Carpet dust samples have been analyzed for pesticides and other chemicals, and information about the current and historical location of crops near residences was determined.
-Analyses of persistent organochlorine pesticides and polychlorinated biphenyls in carpet dust samples revealed an increased risk of acute lymphocytic leukemia among children living in homes with higher levels of polychlorinated biphenyls; we observed no significant associations with other persistent organochlorine chemicals such as DDT, DDE, or chlordane.
-Ongoing analyses are also evaluating concentrations of polycyclic aromatic hydrocarbons, polybrominated biphenyl ethers, and pesticides used in and around the home in relation to risk of leukemia.
+Analyses of persistent organochlorine pesticides, polychlorinated biphenyls (PCB), and polybrominated diphenyl ethers (PBDE) in carpet dust samples revealed an increased risk of acute lymphocytic leukemia among children living in homes with higher levels of PCB and specific PBDE congeners; we observed no significant associations with other persistent organochlorine chemicals such as DDT, DDE, or chlordane.

 Using a GIS, residential proximity to specific industries, specific chemical releases as reported by the Environmental Protection Agency's Toxic Release Inventory, and dioxin-emitting facilities are being evaluated in a multi-center study of non-Hodgkin lymphoma.